Carnival Ride: Marketing and promotion

-A Limited Edition CD/DVD release was made available only at Target stores.
+A limited edition CD/DVD release was made available only at Target stores.
 The DVD includes four live acoustic performances, as well as a four-part interview.

-Following this a Platinum MusicPass edition was released on January 15, 2008.
+Following this, a Platinum MusicPass edition was released on January 15, 2008.
 This release included a previously unreleased track, "Sometimes You Leave", and two music videos.

-On October 21, 2008, a 2-disc set was released at Wal-Mart.
-The second CD contains five Christmas tracks, of which all were available for radio download on September 29, 2008.
+On October 21, 2008, a 2-disc set was released at Walmart.
+The second CD contains five Christmas tracks.
 One of the tracks, "Do You Hear What I Hear", was previously released on the 2007 album Hear Something Country Christmas.

 Singles

 "So Small" served as the lead single for the album.
-It was released in mid-August 2007, two months before the album's official release and debuted on the U.S. Billboard Hot Country Songs at number 20, making it the highest chart debut by a solo country female artist in 43 years of Nielsen BDS history.
+It was released in mid-August 2007, two months before the album's official release and debuted on the Billboard Hot Country Songs at number 20, making it the highest chart debut by a solo country female artist in 43 years of Nielsen BDS history.
 It eventually held the number one spot for 3 consecutive weeks.
-It also became her fifth top 20 hit when it peaked at number 17 on U.S. Billboard Hot 100.
-"So Small" has become a cross-over hit, selling over 1,088,000 downloads, and being certified platinum.
+It also became her fifth top 20 hit when it peaked at number 17 on Billboard Hot 100.
+"So Small" has become a cross-over hit, selling over 1,088,000 downloads.
 The second single, "All-American Girl", was released around December 2007.
-It also became a success by hitting number one on the U.S. Billboard Hot Country Songs where it stayed there for 2 weeks and on the Canadian Country Charts where it stayed there for 5 weeks.
-It also managed to be a top 30 single on the U.S. Billboard Hot 100, where it peaked at number 27, making it her sixth top 30.
+It also became a success by hitting number one on the Billboard Hot Country Songs where it stayed there for 2 weeks and on the Canadian Country Charts where it stayed there for 5 weeks.
+It also managed to be a top 30 single on the Billboard Hot 100, where it peaked at number 27, making it her sixth top 30.
 As of 2015, "All-American Girl" sold 1,800,000 copies in the United States.
 The song was certified 2× platinum.